Teams, tales and tips – a guide to the local game

 The best pubs and bars for football fans

 From the moment you arrive at Central Station, you hit bars.
-The Centurion, a former British Rail first-class restaurant built in 1893, has been lovingly restored.
-There’s also a whole world of beer at CentrAle on platform 12.
+The Centurion, a former first-class railway restaurant built in 1893, has been lovingly restored to embrace urban history and offer live TV sport.
+Opposite the station, The Head of Steam is more post-work party spot, with daytime opening on Saturdays.

-For a night on the Toon, many hit the Bigg Market, right in the centre, full of busy chain bars, as well as more old-school options such as the Beehive (2 High Bridge) and the Old George Inn (Old George Yard).
+For a night on the Toon, many hit the Bigg Market, right in the centre, full of busy chain bars, as well as more old-school options such as the Beehive (2 High Bridge), with its Toon Saloon and NUFC tabletops, and the Old George Inn (Old George Yard).
+Both offer match action on TV.

-Towards the Quayside, Akenside Traders is great for sports, the Crown Posada for a drink in traditional surroundings and the Bridge Tavern immediately below the Tyne Bridge for craft beers and a quality menu.
+Towards the Quayside, Akenside Traders is great for sports, the Crown Posada for a drink in traditional surroundings and the Bridge Tavern immediately below the Tyne Bridge for craft brews, a quality menu and rooftop beer garden.
 The Redhouse specialises in pies, with a terrace overlooking the Tyne Bridge.

 Where to stay